Well shit a brick!

 Next I went to my local Honda dealer and got a small spark-plug (NGK CM 6) and then off to the Bolt Joint for a suitable nut and some stainless socket bolts, nuts and 2 large washers all M8 x 1.25. (these are for the L.P.G. injector.
 More about that later)

-big decision, Reed Valves or Valveless!
+Next comes the big decision, Reed Valves or Valveless!

 (now having started my time as an Outboard Mechanic I actually knew where to source out petal type reed valves! heh heh sneaky little bastard aren't I!)